texfaq/texfaq.github.io/FAQ-latex-books.md

   by Alan Hoenig (Oxford University Press, 1998, ISBN-10 0-19-509685-1
   hardback, ISBN-10 0-19-509686-X paperback)
 - More Math into LaTeX:_An Introduction to_ LaTeX
-  _and_ AMSLaTeX by George Gr&auml;tzer (fourth edition Springer Verlag, 2007, ISBN-10 978-0-387-32289-6
+  _and_ AMSLaTeX by George Grätzer (fourth edition Springer Verlag, 2007, ISBN-10 978-0-387-32289-6
 - Digital Typography Using LaTeXIncorporating some multilingual aspects, and use of [Omega](/FAQ-omegaleph), by Apostolos Syropoulos, Antonis Tsolomitis and Nick Sofroniou (Springer, 2003, ISBN-10 0-387-95217-9).
-- First Steps in LaTeX by George Gr&auml;tzer (Birkh&auml;user, 1999,
+- First Steps in LaTeX by George Grätzer (Birkhäuser, 1999, ISBN-10 0-8176-4132-7)
-  ISBN-10 0-8176-4132-7)
 - LaTeX: Line by Line:
   _Tips and Techniques for Document Processing_